Overview

 A summarization engine efficiently summarizes and stores content from large volumes of text and can be invoked by other systems through REST API.

 A Q&A engine implemented with RAG design: an LLM query engine stores domain-specific document information in a vector store.
-When an external system sends a query, it converts the natural language question into its embeddings representation, retrieves related documents, and gives the LLM the information it needs to craft a grounded response.
+When an external system sends a query, it converts the natural language question into its embeddings (or vector) representation, retrieves the related documents from the vector store, and then gives the LLM the information it needs to craft a natural language response.

 A summarization chatbot has some similarities with a summarization engine, but it offers an interactive experience where the LLM and the user can work together to fine-tune and improve the results.